thinker-hfzhu/commute-route/sam/README.md

 The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
 It provides shorthand syntax to express Lambda functions, APIs, and event source mappings.
 With just a few lines per resource, we can define the application we want and model it using YAML.
 During deployment, SAM transforms and expands the SAM syntax into AWS CloudFormation syntax, enabling us to build serverless applications faster.

 To get started with building SAM-based applications, use the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-reference.html#serverless-sam-cli).
 SAM CLI provides a Lambda-like execution environment that lets us locally build, test, and debug applications defined by SAM templates or through the AWS Cloud Development Kit (CDK).
-You can also use the SAM CLI to deploy our applications to AWS, or create secure continuous integration and deployment (CI/CD) pipelines that follow best practices and integrate with AWS' native and third party CI/CD systems.
+We can also use the SAM CLI to deploy our applications to AWS, or create secure continuous integration and deployment (CI/CD) pipelines that follow best practices and integrate with AWS' native and third party CI/CD systems.

 To use the SAM CLI, we need the following tools: